-In general, the published works model the accumulated number of cases (or deaths) by using some non-linear growth model.
-For example, [2] considered a simple exponential growth model to analyze the initial phase of the epidemic of COVID-19 in Africa, [3] modeled the data from Philippines and Taiwan using the generalized logistic model, [4] applied the Richards growth model to the data collected in China, France, Germany, Iran, Italy, South Korea, and Spain, [5] calibrated the logistic growth model, the generalized logistic growth model, and the generalized Richards model for the number of cases recorded in China, among others.
+In general, the published works model the accumulated number of cases (or deaths) by using some nonlinear growth model.
+For example, Musa et al. [5] considered a simple exponential growth model to analyze the initial phase of the epidemic of COVID-19 in Africa, Aviv-Sharon and Aharoni [1] modeled the data from the Philippines and Taiwan using the generalized logistic model, Vasconcelos et al. [8] applied the Richards growth model to the data collected in China, France, Germany, Iran, Italy, South Korea, and Spain, Wu et al. [10] calibrated the logistic growth model, the generalized logistic growth model, and the generalized Richards model for the number of cases recorded in China, among others.